Abdulhmid/sibig-php-sdk/readme.md

 Installation
 ------------

-The recommended way to install Cybozu HTTP is with [Composer](https://getcomposer.org/).
+The recommended way to install SDK SI BIG PARKING is with [Composer](https://getcomposer.org/).
 Composer is a dependency management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.

 ```{.bash}